CAP: Evaluation of Persuasive and Creative Image Generation: Results

 \section{Results}

 This section evaluates the advertisement images based on their alignment with abstract messages, and their creativity and persuasiveness.
-We showcase the superiority of our proposed metrics---CITE, $C_{obj}$, PA---by comparing them to baseline metrics using human agreement, as well as of our strategy for text-to-image generation ($I_{LLM}$).
-Table \ref{tab:creativity_alignment} summarizes our results, showing our three proposed metrics (as the columns) and how images produced by different T2I methods perform under each.
+We showcase the superiority of our proposed metrics---AIM, $C_{obj}$, and $P_{comp+AIM}$---by comparing them to baseline metrics using human agreement.
+We also show the benefits of our strategy for text-to-image generation: expanding the message with an LLM ($I_{LLM}$).